-I wrestled with this one, but I’ve decided to put a PayPal donation page together.
-I have always intended and will continue to keep the site free to use and free of advertising.
+I wrestled with this one…and I’ve decided to put a PayPal donation page together.
+I have always intended and will continue to keep the site free to use.
 I don’t expect anything of anyone, but if you would like to help support paying the hosting bills, I would certainly appreciate it.

 I welcome feedback on anything.
 I don’t have a background in programming or web design and I’m learning as I go, so I can’t work all the miracles that people have asked for, but I’m always keen to hear from you and give it a go.

 If you notice anything on the new site layout looking wonky or any links directing to the wrong thing or just dead links, please email me through the contact page.
 I’ve tested the new calculator myself but it hasn’t been tested by anyone else.
 If you find a glitch, let me know!